-- 4.1 Board members are responsible for setting a strong integrity culture that supports transparency around gifts, benefits and hospitality, approving CSV's policy approach to managing gifts, benefits and hospitality, and for demonstrating accountability by declaring all offers of gifts, benefits and hospitality in accordance with CSV procedures. - 4.2 Risk and Audit Committee members are responsible for monitoring the internal controls and risk management processes that relate to gifts, benefits and hospitality. - 4.3 The Integrity Committee is responsible for monitoring the Gifts, Benefits and Hospitality Register and discussing related strategic issues that inform policy and procedure reviews and communications regarding gifts, benefits and hospitality. - 4.4 Management are responsible for ensuring the implementation of this policy and related procedures through regular communication, staff training and monitoring of compliance.
-Management are also responsible for supporting CSV's integrity culture through their own behaviour and conduct, through the active management of gifts, benefits and hospitality risks, and by addressing policy breaches in an appropriate manner. - 4.5 All people to whom this policy applies are responsible for ensuring their own conduct meets the required standard.
+- 4.1 Board members are responsible for setting a strong integrity culture that supports transparency around gifts, benefits and hospitality, approving CSV's policy approach to managing gifts, benefits and hospitality, and for demonstrating accountability by declaring all offers of gifts, benefits and hospitality in accordance with CSV procedures. - 4.2 Risk and Audit Committee members are responsible for monitoring the internal controls and risk management processes that relate to gifts, benefits and hospitality. - 4.3 The Integrity Committee is responsible for monitoring the Gifts, Benefits and Hospitality Register and discussing related strategic issues that inform policy and procedure reviews and communications regarding gifts, benefits and hospitality. - 4.4 Executives and management are responsible for ensuring the implementation of this policy and related procedures through regular communication, staff training and monitoring of compliance.
+This includes the communication of CSV's policy position to business associates.
+They are also responsible for supporting CSV's integrity culture through their own behaviour and conduct, through the active management of gifts, benefits and hospitality risks, and by addressing policy breaches in an appropriate manner.